 Ground Control Points (GCPs) are reference points from the real world that are used to accurately align your digital maps with real-world measurements.
-GPS data can have a margin of error of up to 1m, depending on the conditions, so GCPs are also recommended if more accurate data is needed.
+GPS data can have a margin of error of up to 1m, depending on conditions at the site, so GCPs are recommended if more accurate data is needed.

 For the best results, we suggest using a minimum of 4 GCPs that are spread around the perimeter of your site.
 Depending on the size of your site and its terrain, you may need to place more GCPs within the site itself.

 Example of proper placement with GCPs round the perimeter of the site: